-The Paragraph
+Part B: The Paragraph

-You are required to write self-contained paragraphs and short multi-paragraph compositions.
+In English 11 you are required to write self-contained paragraphs and short multi-paragraph compositions.
 There's no time like the present to make sure you understand the basics of writing these paragraphs.

 The Functions of a Paragraph